Apple holiday season tops projections as iPhone bounces back

 Apple’s profit and revenue for the October-December period topped analysts’ projections, providing another boost to a stock that has more than doubled in less than 13 months.

-The shares surged more than 2% to $325.33 in extended trading after the numbers came out.
+The shares surged more than 1% to $322.14 in extended trading after the numbers came out.
 That’s up from $142 in January 2019 after Apple warned that consumers weren’t buying as many new iPhones as they once were, especially in China, the company’s biggest market outside the U.S. and Europe.
+China is also where Apple makes most of its iPhones and several other products.

-If the stock gets a similar gain in Wednesday's regular trading session, it will mark a new all-time high for the stock and further cement Apple's position as the most valuable company in the U.S., with a market value of $1.4 trillion.
+If the shares move similarly in Wednesday's regular trading session, they will flirt with a new all-time high for the stock and further cement Apple's position as the most valuable company in the U.S., with a market value of $1.4 trillion.

 Apple got off to a fast start for fiscal 2020, with a first-quarter profit of $22.2 billion, or $4.99 per share, on revenue of $91.8 billion.
 Analysts polled by FactSet had predicted earnings of $4.54 per share on revenue of $88.5 billion.